This post may contain affiliate links. Please read my full disclosure policy here.

 What Should We Do to Manage a One Hour Time Change with Kids (Daylight Savings Time)?

 - On the Wednesday before the time change, put your child to bed 15 minutes earlier than his normal bedtime.
-Consider using room-darkening shades to make his bedroom really dark and make it easy to fall asleep.
-Aim to keep every part of the schedule the same, and move it up 15 minutes, too.
-Storytimes and baths will all happen a touch earlier, too.
+Consider using room-darkening shades to make his bedroom really dark.
+Aim to keep every part of the schedule–storytimes, baths, etc.– the same, and move them up 15 minutes, too.

-- Thursday, the whole day will happen 15 minutes earlier—morning wake up, naps, meal times, etc. In the morning when your kiddo wakes up, expose him to as much sunlight as possible to signal to his brain that it’s time to wake up.
-This is important as we’re trying to adjust our entire bodily rhythm.
+- Thursday, the whole day will happen 15 minutes earlier—morning wake up, naps, meal times, etc. Expose your kiddo to as much morning sunlight as possible when he wakes.
+This will help reset his bodily rhythm.
 Tonight, bedtime will happen a half-hour earlier than normal.

 - Friday, your family’s whole day is now 30 minutes early.
 Remember to bump up everything that you do on a regular schedule.
 Tonight, bedtime will be 45 minutes ahead of the normal time